-The school has focused on the following areas:
+The school will continue to focus on the following areas:

-- Continue to work on Multi-skills and fitness of reception and Key Stage One pupils
+- To work on Multi-skills and fitness of reception and Key Stage One pupils

 - Pupil participation in competitive sport with our disabled pupils and Key Stage One pupils

-- Participation in a wide range of iinter schools competitive sport across the age range
+- Participation in a wide range of inter schools competitive sport across the age ranges

-- Increase to two days a week Sports coach to deliver coaching and support teaching
+- Employ the skills and expertise of a sports coach to deliver coaching and support teaching (2 days a week)

 - Sports Coach to promote and support activities in the new Sports/Games space provided by Sport England